 They say there’s no place like home for the holidays – and it’s true.
 With extended families scattered across the country, the holidays are a time when friends and family come home to Trumbull County, and you need to be prepared with ideas!

-But there are plenty more good eats in the county – and you’ll have to track down some pepperoni rolls, Italian and Greek pastries, wedding soup, and local sauce while you’re in town.
+But there are plenty more good eats in the county.
+You’ll have to track down some pepperoni rolls, Italian and Greek pastries, wedding soup, and local sauce while you’re in town.
 (If you’re flying, check a bag – some of these are NOT carry-on items – believe me, I know!)

 “Where do we go to look at some pretty holiday lights?!”